brentd/interlinked/README.md

 })
 ```

-On a connected peer, the function's promise will resolve to an observable that can be subscribed to like normal.
+On a connected peer, the function's promise will resolve to an observable that can be subscribed to as if it were local.

 ```javascript
 interlinked(input, output).subscribe(async remote => {